-The UK government launched a consultation on divorce reform for England and Wales.
+The UK government has launched a consultation on divorce reform for England and Wales.
 Here is my response.
 These are my summary headline comments and proposals:

 The principle of no-fault divorce was adopted by Parliament in 1996 and nothing has materially changed; there is no need here for a second referendum!